 ^^^ Will H and I finished our pints in double quick time and headed to the aforementioned Asda superstore for a carry-out; 20 cans of Guinness for £16.
 We tried to find some brandy and cigars - in honour of Drax - but time was against us.
 After a brisk walk down Holker Street we met with Rainey, Les, Educated Left Foot plus Chris Rad. and friend ahead of the 18:03 Northern Rail departure.

 ^^^ While Rainey and the Youth were headed for Preston, the rest of us were changing at Lancaster.
-I have read that the University of Lancaster has, in the past at least, a disproportionately high suicide rate.
+I've read that the University of Lancaster has, in the past at least, a disproportionately high suicide rate.
 Strange, as the place looked anything but depressed.
 We certainly didn't have to walk very far to find a boozer in which to spend our spare 45 minutes, passing several fancy-looking restaurants before entering the Robert Gillow.
 In here there was a woman in white cowboy boots playing a guitar, several people eating generously-portioned pub grub, and ...

 ^^^ ... a massive wine fridge!
 Really, what is the world coming to??